JumpTask logo

 • Not a consistent way to earn money

-It's a low-pressure way to enter the music industry for those who want to enjoy playing music while earning a few perks.
+It's a low-pressure way to enter the music industry for those with passion for music and who want to enjoy playing music while earning a few perks.

 5. RadioEarn

 RadioEarn is a passive way to get paid to listen to music by streaming internet radio.
-Once set up, it runs quietly in your browser or desktop app while you go about your day.
-As you stream, you earn points based on your listening time, with no need to choose specific songs or leave a review.
+Once you set up the app or browser player, it keeps the music playing in the background.
+You don’t need to pick specific songs or write a review.

 How to begin: